yoadsn/TonguesPlugin/README.md

 #Tongues - Translation plugin for Bukkit MC server

-Tongues implements real time translation support for messages between players and extends the basic chat services.
-Currently Chat and Whisper messages are supported and only the Bing translation API as the translation service.
+Tongues implements real time translation support for messages between players and extends the basic chat services to include other useful features.
+Currently only the Bing translation API as the translation service.

-This is an alpha version, any issues or feature requests are welcome!
+This is quite a stable version, any issues or feature requests are welcome!

 ##Main features
 - Translates on the fly chat messages